gxs1619/Rochester-Conference-Registration/README.md

 # Configuration:
 1.)
 Download or clone the project.

 2.)
+Extract the zip file if necessary.

+3.)
 Navigate to the bin folder via command prompt or terminal.

-3.)
+4.)
 Once in the bin folder run the command "node.exe www".

-4.)
+5.)
 Open a browser and connect to the server by typing in "localhost:3000" into the web browser.